pwaring/cv/cv.md

 Summary
 -------

 Freelance PHP developer and Linux system administrator based in Manchester, UK, with broad range of qualifications up to and including postgraduate level.
-Experience in public, private and voluntary sectors, including service on several boards.
+Experience in public, private, and voluntary sectors, including service on several boards.

 Technical Skills
 ------